 These are things like staying away from possible interferences when you happen to be near objects that can lead to a fuzzy connection or simply a low or damaged battery.
 It can also be possible that it’s the audio track you’re listening to that is causing the issue or you have set the audio to only the right ear or left ear.

+Another thing is, even if you’re in the range, huge obstructions between the transmitter and the headset may also cause the quality of sound to drop.
 Other than these, those who don’t like cords costs will benefit greatly from wireless connectivity.

 Do you have any interesting ideas or comments you wish to share for the benefit of those who are thinking of going wireless?
 It would be great if you could leave comments below.